krth8/HA-Popup-view/README.md

 ![services](https://github.com/user-attachments/assets/12821e88-245b-41e8-8547-3fae8d3f5d8e)

 ## What it does
-Opens any view from any dashboard in a sliding popup that comes up from the bottom.
+Opens any view from any dashboard in a sliding popup.
 The popup automatically adjusts its width based on content and height to fit what's inside.
 Works great on both mobile and desktop!

 ## Installation